vdegenne/kraken-api-browser/README.md

 ```html
 <script type="module" src="/node_modules/kraken-api-browser/build.js"></script>
 ```
 *(see Browser Usage for more details)*

-You can also import in a es6 module project, even in a TypeScript project (typings included)
+You can also import it in a es6 module project, and in a TypeScript project (typings included)

 ```typescript
 import { KrakenClient } from 'kraken-api-browser';